xjxxjx1017/Destructible-Terrain-With-Phaser/README.md

 ## Task List

-2. Destructible object collision check with a point.
-Returns whether the point is inside the object.
 3. Destructible object collision check with a line or a moving point.
 Returns the point where the first contact happened.

 4. Destructible object collision check with another moving destructible object?
 Returns 2 points where the destructible object first reached each other.